If you want to study abroad or migrate, you have to clear the PTE or IELTS test, an English language test for non-English speakers.

 13. Use Punctuation Properly

 Punctuation makes your writing easily readable for the marker and readers and shows your grip on the language.
 Therefore, you must learn the appropriate use of punctuation before your exams.
-Don’t forget, punctuation is all about practice, so always pay attention to it while practising for your PTE or IELTS exam.
+Don’t forget, punctuation is all about practice, so always pay attention to it while practicing for your PTE or IELTS exam.

 14. Always Re-Check Your Writing